-AIAL FORUM No. 55
+AIAL FORUM No. 59

-- 43 K de Hoog "A View from the Administration" in S Argument (ed) Administrative Law and Public Administration: Happily Married or Living Apart under the Same Roof (AIAL, 1994) 67 at 77. - 44 Better Decisions para 6.2. - 45 Better Decisions para 6.18. - 46 Better Decisions para 6.39. - 47 Better Decisions Recommendation 73. - 48 Better Decisions paras 6.3, 6.4. - 49 Bayne, note 21 at 89. - 50 R Creyke & J McMillan 'Executive Perceptions of Administrative Law An Empirical Study' (2002) 9 Australian Journal of Administrative Law 163, at 172. - Kerr Committee para 292.
-Sir Anthony Mason, one of the members of the Kerr Committee, later acknowledged that this recommendation had been a mistake, noting that while it might have encouraged public service support for the overall scheme, it would have created difficulties, in particular by subjecting the departmental representative to "an undesirable conflict": Sir Anthony Mason "Administrative Law Reform: The Vision and the Reality" (2001) 8 Australian Journal of Administrative Law 135 at 139. - 52 Para 299 - 53 Re Drake and Minister for Immigration and Ethnic Affairs (No 2) (1979) 2 ALD 634. - For example, see S Skehill 'The Impact of the AAT: The View from the Administration' in J McMillan (ed) The AAT- Twenty Years Forward AIAL, 1998, 56 at 61. - 55 See S Tongue 'An Era of Opportunities: The Role of the Administrative Review Process in Addressing Complexity, Accuracy and Consistency in Decision-Making' (1999) 93 Canberra Bulletin of Public Administration 54 at 57. - 56 Including former Attorney-General, the Hon D Williams: "Improving the Quality of Decision Making" Commonwealth Review Tribunals Conference 1996, in [1996] Admin Review 46. - 57 ALRC Managing Justice: A Review of the Federal Civil Justice System Report No 89, 2000, para 9.94. - 58 P Turner "The Normative Effect in Centrelink: Part of the Feedback Loop" in C Finn (ed) Shaping Administrative Law for the Next Generation: Fresh Perspectives (AIAL, 2005) 226 at 235-6 - 59 Hon M Kirby 'Have We Achieved RN Spann's Vision of Administrative Law?"
+- 49 Kerr Committee para 292.
+Sir Anthony Mason, one of the members of the Kerr Committee, later acknowledged that this recommendation had been a mistake, noting that while it might have encouraged public service support for the overall scheme, it would have created difficulties, in particular by subjecting the departmental representative to 'an undesirable conflict': Sir Anthony Mason 'Administrative Law Reform: The Vision and the Reality' (2001) 8 Australian Journal of Administrative Law 135 at 139. - 50 Para 299 - 51 Re Drake and Minister for Immigration and Ethnic Affairs (No 2) (1979) 2 ALD 634. - For example, see S Skehill 'The Impact of the AAT: The View from the Administration' in J McMillan (ed) The AAT- Twenty Years Forward AIAL, 1998, 56 at 61. - 53 See S Tongue 'An Era of Opportunities: The Role of the Administrative Review Process in Addressing Complexity, Accuracy and Consistency in Decision-Making' (1999) 93 Canberra Bulletin of Public Administration 54 at 57. - 54 Including former Attorney-General, the Hon D Williams: 'Improving the Quality of Decision Making' Commonwealth Review Tribunals Conference 1996, in [1996] Admin Review 46. - 55 ALRC Managing Justice: A Review of the Federal Civil Justice System Report No 89, 2000, para 9.94. - 56 P Turner 'The Normative Effect in Centrelink: Part of the Feedback Loop' in C Finn (ed) Shaping Administrative Law for the Next Generation: Fresh Perspectives (AIAL, 2005) 226 at 235-6 - 57 Hon M Kirby 'Have We Achieved RN Spann's Vision of Administrative Law?'
 (1997) 56 Australian Journal of Public Administration 3 at 10.